 What to Drink in Lisbon

 We covered this above, but man, Portuguese wine is cheap!
 It’s seriously incredible to me that they can even turn a profit for how much they’re selling it for.
 When you think of a $2 bottle of wine in the United States most might think of Trader Joe’s 2 buck chuck, which, admittingly isn’t TERRIBLE but not the finest of wines.
 The complete opposite goes while in Portugal.
 That €2-8 bottle of wine should cost a premium for how good it is.
-I mean, even Logan drank wine (not his typical adult beverage by choice) with every meal.

 Where to purchase Portuguese wine: